 2. Examine your capabilities such as strengths and weaknesses.

 This is where practice tests came into the picture.
-The goal of practice tests designed in such a way that it is similar to the board exam is an important tool in order to gauge your where you are good at and where you are not.
-Take note of the things that you do not know yet and provide ample time to explore more about it.
+The goal of practice tests designed in such a way that it is similar to the board exam is an important tool in order to gauge where you are good at and where you are not.
+Take note of the things that you do not know yet and provide ample time to explore more about them.

 It is believed that the things that you remember the most are the things that you have been wrong before.